jquast/HP-15C/README.rst

    > While a key on the computer keyboard is being pressed, all other key presses are ignored.
 When you pressed the 2️⃣, you were still holding down the 1️⃣.
 This is exactly how the real HP-15C behaves.

-I reached out to Torsten Manz by e-mail to explain the bug and this fix in detail, but, he strongly suggests that although he gets several requests to fix it, that it is working as designed, and it is not a priority to be fixed.
+I reached out to Torsten Manz by e-mail to explain the bug and fix in detail, but, he strongly suggests that although he gets several requests to fix it, that it is working as designed, and it is not a priority to be fixed.